sergeynordicresults/sergeynordicresults.github.io/posts/universe.md

 3. atoms are cold (e.g. 0 kelvin, no movement) - only one position of atoms could give such picture
 ```

+https://m.youtube.com/watch?v=_eC14GonZnU - Stephen Wolfram found some basic principles that are even more basic than our universe itself.
+These principles allow to generate many universes.
+One of such universes is very similar to ours.

 #### P.S.

 > Mine: If God from Bible is laws of universe, then hell and heaven is a memory of people.